revbayes/revbayes.github.io/tutorials/coalescent/GMRF.md

 ---

 {% section Overview %}
-This tutorial describes how to run a Skyline Analysis with a Gaussian Markov Random Field (GMRF) prior in `RevBayes`.
+This tutorial describes how to run a Coaelescent Skyline Analysis with a Gaussian Markov Random Field (GMRF) prior in `RevBayes`.
 This is a special case of a skyline plot.
 The intervals are equally spaced and thus their start and end points are independent from the coalescent events.
 Furthermore, each interval's population size has a prior based on the previous, more recent interval (remember that we start in the present and go backwards in time for coalescent processes).